Raid in France

 There were in all 35 high level teams, coming from 15 different countries, that participated in this non stop adventure, in total autonomy.

-Adventure Racing World Championship was in France !
+The Adventure Racing World Championship was in France for the first time !

 Raid In France has organized the Adventure Racing World Championship in France in 2012, from Septembre 14 to 22nd.

 It was an international sports-event that will go through the Provence-Alpes Côte d’Azur region, from the town L’Argentière-la Bressée (Hautes-Alpes region) to Roquebrune-Cap Martin (Alpes maritimes), passing by the Ecrin, the Queyras and the Mercantour national parks.

 More than sixty high level teams, coming from about thirty different countries, have participated to these seven days of non-stop competition in complete autonomy.